 PHPUnit Salary Histogram

-Salary distribution for jobs citing PHPUnit over the 6 months to 19 September 2025.
+Salary distribution for jobs citing PHPUnit over the 6 months to 23 November 2025.

-PHPUnit Top 6 Job Locations
+PHPUnit Top 8 Job Locations

-The table below looks at the demand and provides a guide to the median salaries quoted in IT jobs citing PHPUnit within the UK over the 6 months to 19 September 2025.
+The table below looks at the demand and provides a guide to the median salaries quoted in IT jobs citing PHPUnit within the UK over the 6 months to 23 November 2025.
+The 'Rank Change' column provides an indication of the change in demand within each location based on the same 6 month period last year.

-For the 6 months to 19 September 2025, job vacancies citing PHPUnit also mentioned the following skills and capabilities in order of popularity.
+For the 6 months to 23 November 2025, job vacancies citing PHPUnit also mentioned the following skills and capabilities in order of popularity.

-The figures indicate the absolute number co-occurrences and as a proportion of all permanent job ads with a requirement for PHPUnit.
+The figures indicate the absolute number of co-occurrences and as a proportion of all permanent job ads with a requirement for PHPUnit.

-PHPUnit Co-occurring Skills and Capabilities by Category
+PHPUnit Co-Occurring Skills & Capabilities by Category

-The same employment type, locality and period is covered with up to 20 co-occurrences shown in each of the following categories:
+The following tables expand on the one above by listing co-occurrences grouped by category.
+They cover the same employment type, locality and period, with up to 20 co-occurrences shown in each category: